 Even though I did not grow up in Genesee County, I’ve been coming to Crossroads Village since I was a child.
 Walking into the village is like taking a step back in Michigan history.
 Started in the mid 1970’s, this village is home to over 20 structures that date back to the 1880’s.
 Most of these structures moved here originated within the boundaries of Genesee County.
 In true 1880’s style, this village is traveled on foot- no cars allowed.
 You can spend a day as a student in the Stanley one-room school house, take in a vaudeville show at the Colwell Opera House, ride the rails in a 1900s steam locomotive, or learn a craft from one of the many volunteers.
 My favorite was always the cider mill where you can still press cider today!

 Crossroads Village has many special activities each season which bring visitors back frequently throughout the year.
 The Christmas at Crossroads brings the village alive under twinkling lights, holiday music and a visit from Santa.
-Summer is an excellent time to stop in the village with its yearly 5K that winds through the village streets as well as a visit from Thomas the Tank Engine.
+Summer is an excellent time to stop in the village with its yearly 5K that winds through the village streets as well as a visit from Thomas the Train.
 Halloween Ghost and Goodies invites children and their families to go trick-or-treating, finishing their day with a crisp glass of apple cider and a warm homemade doughnut.

 2142 N. Genesee Road, Burton, MI 48509